webpack/webpack-dev-server/README.md

 ## Inspiration

-This project is heavily inspirated by [peerigon/nof5](/peerigon/nof5).
+This project is heavily inspired by [peerigon/nof5](https://github.com/peerigon/nof5).

 ## Contributing

-The client scripts are build with `npm run-script prepublish`.
+The client scripts are built with `npm run-script prepublish`.

-## Lisence
+## License

 Copyright 2012-2014 Tobias Koppers